renatoGarcia/icecream-cpp/README.md

 ic| v0: 4.2
 ```

-This strategy has a higher precedence than the "baseline strategies", so if the printing
+This strategy has a higher precedence than the *baseline strategies*, so if the printing
 of a type supported by both, this strategy will be used instead.
 This precedence can be
 disabled by the [force_variant_strategy](#force_variant_strategy) configuration.